Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Experiments

 Due to severe technical difficulties, 6 experiments are not shown because the shelf rapidly hit a wall of our tank.
 Readers attempting to repeat our experiments should note that the inlet and seawater extraction pipes should be (extremely close to) vertical and in the middle of the tank and the whole tank (and any sloped bed inside it) should be level to the horizontal to within about 3 arc-minutes.
 The sloped bed, which needs to rest against the weir, also needs to have been manufactured to the correct working angle (within a few degrees).

-In what follows, we assume that the constant velocity of the shelf can be used to determine the thickness at the grounding line, given also the width of the shelf.
+In what follows, we assume that the constant velocity of the shelf can be used to determine its thickness at the grounding line, given also its width and the supplied flux.
 One minor complication in measuring the width is that we used the bottom view of the shelf (obviously), whereas the length of the shelf came from the side view.
-This is because a thin shelf is hard to see from underneath, but it still provides 15cm of optical depth when viewed side on.
-However, the optical paths are different in the two cases, due to an extra reflection.
+This is because a thin shelf is hard to see from underneath, but it still provides 15 cm of optical depth when viewed side on.
+However, the optical paths are different in the two cases due to an extra reflection.
 This means the same physical distance appears as a greater number of pixels in the camera focal plane for the side view.

 Errors result from lateral variations in thickness, which make $d$ hard to determine.
 These variations were enhanced by the tendency of the fluid to spread sideways without any lateral confinement.
 We used the colour of the shelf in the bottom view to determine which regions were thin.
 These regions have been excluded from our measurements of $d$.